Skip to main content

 Today (6 June), we gathered at New Shire Hall and raised a flag to commemorate the 80th anniversary since the D-Day landings on 6 June 1944.

-A total of 94.5 per cent of Cambridgeshire children will be going to their first preference primary school this September, above the national proportion of 93.2 per cent from 2024.
+94.5 per cent of Cambridgeshire children will be going to their first preference primary school this September, above last year's national average.

 Local leaders met with Housing and Planning Minister, Matthew Pennycook MP on Thursday, 12 September.